JulioCesarRamirez/newsApp/README.md

 # News app

-This is a hybrid application created with Ionic 4 and angular 10, this app contains consume a news API which is [NewsAPI](https://newsapi.org/).
+This is a hybrid application created with Ionic 4 and angular 10, this app consume [NewsAPI](https://newsapi.org/).

 ## Requirements